How to Ride Hoverboards Like a Proadmin

 You will also feel more comfortable using your hoverboard the more you practice with it.
 Building confidence will totally make you feel and look like a pro.

 Mastering the Dismount

 A lot of hoverboard users have said that the most challenging part is dismounting, experiencing falls when the hoverboards end up jerking forward.
 For some, that can seem very sloppy, embarrassing, and not to mention, painful too.

-To avoid that, the key is to get off backwards instead of forwards.
-A tip is to use your dominant foot to find your body’s centre of gravity and keep the board balanced while you dismount with the other foot.
+To avoid that, the key is to get off backward instead of forwards.
+A tip is to use your dominant foot to find your body’s center of gravity and keep the board balanced while you dismount with the other foot.

 This trick involves balancing yourself on one side of the hoverboard.
 To do this, carefully take off one foot from the board then try to balance yourself with the other.
 Relax, focus, and try holding this position for at least ten seconds.